-Not surprisingly given their age, self-built origins and intensive use over more than a quarter century, our surveys reveal that a large proportion of dwellings and lots have come to experience major construction and physical rehabilitation needs.
-Home owners prioritize problems relating to construction issues: cracks, flooding, leaking roofs - which are palpable - more than they emphasize less visible dimensions of the home such as poor dwelling design, or the need to replace or retrofit wiring and water pipes, toilet facilities, etc. Staircases and access to upper floors pose particular problems, both in self-built design and construction (leading to "dead" or unusable spaces), or in retrofitting a staircase where it may require breaking through an existing concrete ceiling (Fig. 5), or encroach upon public (sidewalk) space as in many of the exterior spiral or other staircases found across many cities.
-Gradual self-building and room add-ons often make for inadequate ventilation and an absence of natural lighting, both of which can only be improved through remodeling (Fig. 6).
+flooding, leaking roofs - which are palpable -- more than they emphasize less visible dimensions of the home such as poor dwelling design, or the need to replace or retrofitting wiring and water pipes, toilet facilities, etc. Staircases and access to upper floors pose particular problems, both in self-built design and construction (leading to "dead" or unusable spaces), or in retrofitting a staircase where it may require breaking through an existing concrete ceiling (Figure 5), or encroach upon public (sidewalk) space as in many of the exterior spiral or other staircases found across many cities.
+Gradual self-building and room add-ons often make for inadequate ventilation and an absence of natural lighting, both of which can only be improved through remodeling (Figure 6).